The Virgil Society

 Please sign up here.

-11.30 am: A reading of a book from the Georgics
+11:30am: A reading of selections from the Eclogues and Georgics 4

 3 pm: Professor Spyridon Tzounakas (University of Cyprus)